Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

    - Provided by the Java Standard Library.
    - Examples include `java.lang`, `java.util`, `java.io`, etc.
    - These packages come with Java and offer a wide range of pre-defined classes and interfaces.

-<h2>Explain different data types in Java.</h2>
-Primitive Data Type: Primitive data are single values with no special capabilities.
-There are 8 primitive data types:
-boolean: stores value true or false<br>
-byte: stores an 8-bit signed two’s complement integer<br>
-char: stores a single 16-bit Unicode character<br>
-short: stores a 16-bit signed two’s complement integer
-int: stores a 32-bit signed two’s complement integer
-long: stores a 64-bit two’s complement integer
-float: stores a single-precision 32-bit IEEE 754 floating-point
-double: stores a double-precision 64-bit IEEE 754 floating-point

-Non-Primitive Data Type: Reference Data types will contain a memory address of the variable’s values because it is not able to directly store the values in the memory.
-Strings
-Array
-Class
-Object
-Interface

 <h2>Can we declare Pointer in Java?</h2>
 No, Java doesn’t provide the support of Pointer.
 As Java needed to be more secure because which feature of the pointer is not provided in Java